-DT4713 Theatre for Young Audiences This module will explore, largely though workshop, practical engagement, and the viewing of theatre, the historical origin, tradition and current state of live theatre performance for young audiences (TYA) in the Republic of Ireland and internationally.
+DT4713 Theatre for Young This module will explore, largely though workshop, practical engagement, and the 1 x 2hr workshop/lecture, 1 Audiences viewing of theatre, the historical origin, tradition and current state of live theatre x 1hr tutorial performance for young audiences (TYA) in the Republic of Ireland and internationally.
 Theatre for young audiences is a vital component of the programme of contemporary Irish venues and an increasing part of the work of contemporary theatre makers.
-In this module students will gain a practical, critical and philosophical understanding of theatre for young audiences and its role in the lives of young people. • DT4733 Contemporary Irish Theatre This module will explore the presence and nature of theatre in contemporary Ireland, looking back across the twentieth century up to the present day, with particular emphasis on the latter half.
-It will dwell in particular on the plays, festivals, companies and individuals of the last fifty years, and seek to give participants a strong understanding of the most current and innovative contemporary theatre in Ireland. - DT4743 NB - this is a 12 credit (double- weighted module) Ensemble Performance 2 This practical module will involve the students taking part in a full ensemble theatre production, which will be led by Faculty and industry professionals in all departments.
-All students will be assigned by Faculty to a performance or a production (technical/administrative) role in the production, which will be produced in a professional manner and according to industry norms and standards.
-The finished piece will be performed publicly in a professional theatre space, with appropriate costuming, set, lighting and stage properties.
+In this module students will gain a practical, critical and philosophical understanding of theatre for young audiences and its role in the lives of young people.
+DT4733 Contemporary Irish This module will explore the presence and nature of theatre in contemporary Ireland, 2 x 1hr lectures, 1 x 1hr Theatre looking back across the twentieth century up to the present day, with particular tutorial emphasis on the latter half.
+It will dwell in particular on the plays, festivals, companies and individuals of the last fifty years, and seek to give participants a strong understanding of the most current and innovative contemporary theatre in Ireland.
+DT4743 Ensemble Performance This practical module will involve the students taking part in a full ensemble theatre Two days per week 2 production, which will be led by Faculty and industry professionals in all departments.
+10am-6pm + additional NB - this is a All students will be assigned by Faculty to a performance or a production time commitments TBC 12 credit (double- (technical/administrative) role in the production, which will be produced in a weighted professional manner and according to industry norms and standards.
+The finished module) piece will be performed publicly in a professional theatre space, with appropriate · costuming, set, lighting and stage properties.
 Access to this module is restricted to suitably experienced students who have a performing arts background.
 Please contact Michael.Finneran@mic.ul.ie directly if interested.
-Two days per week 10am-6pm + additional time commitments TBC Autumn Seme This module will deal with two of the most prominent and advanced skills of theatre 1 x 2hr lecture / 1 X 1hr 014/4/ Directing & Writing for Theatre This module will deal with two of the most prominent and advanced skills of theatre production: directing performances and writing scripts.
-In contemporary theatre, the boundaries between these roles is often blurred.
+Autumn Seme ester - Year 4 DT4747 Directing & Writing for This module will deal with two of the most prominent and advanced skills of theatre 1 x 2hr lecture / 1 X 1hr Theatre production: directing performances and writing scripts.
+In contemporary theatre, the workshop boundaries between these roles is often blurred.
 This is particularly the case in devised and collaborative work, where either or both sometimes do not exist.
 An understanding of both is essential, however.
-The new and contemporary role of the Dramaturg will also be examined. workshop
+The new and contemporary role of the Dramaturg will also be examined.